- If you would like the DABS to find and order a product that we do not carry in our stores, you can place a “special order” by clicking here.

 - If you would like to get more information regarding your special order please send an email to firstname.lastname@example.org

 - If you are interested in a rare product with extremely limited allocations - you can enter the DABS’s Rare High Demand Drawing.

 - Click here to register and enter rare high demand drawings.

-- If you are a vendor/supplier/vendor representative, etc. and you are interested in listing your products for sale in DABC stores - you can submit a listing packet by following the link below.
+- If you are a vendor/supplier/vendor representative, etc. and you are interested in listing your products for sale in DABS stores - you can submit a listing packet by following the link below.
 Please note that submitting a listing packet does not guarantee a listing.

 - Product Packets

-- Sometimes a product is removed from DABC stores, or delisted from our catalog.
+- Sometimes a product is removed from DABS stores, or delisted from our catalog.
 A product can be delisted for multiple reasons - supplier discontinues a product, product does not perform adequately to continue a listing, product has remained stocked out for too long.
-Etc. If your product has been delisted or you have further questions, please feel free to contact our purchasing team at firstname.lastname@example.org
+Etc. If your product has been delisted or you have further questions, please feel free to contact our purchasing team at email@example.com

 - If you find that your regular store does not stock a specific product, but you have seen it on the shelves at other stores, you may have asked yourself why is that product not in my store?